 Comprehensive technical assistance – supporting participants with technical assistance, which can include navigating audits and auditors, reviewing scopes of work proposed, discussing available rebates, incentives, and financing options, providing a list of potential contractors, supporting post-project quality inspections and annual benchmarking services, and more.

-Comprehensive offers of all potentially applicable efficiency and electrification measures – clearly articulating to building owners and/or tenants the full range of efficiency and electrification measures which the utility offers and incentivizes; local, state and federal incentives or subsidies that would further reduce the cost of participation in the utility program; and other related offerings and/or tools that can help tenants reduce energy bills.
+Comprehensive offers of all potentially applicable efficiency – clearly articulating to building owners and/or tenants the full range of efficiency measures which the utility offers and incentivizes; access to additional resources on local, state and federal incentives or subsidies that would further reduce the cost of participation in the utility program; and other related offerings and/or tools that can help tenants reduce energy bills.

 We cannot accept the deletion of references to electrification.
 At least Ameren and ComEd will sometimes be delivering both efficiency and electrification measures – without the gas-only utilities.
 That needs to be done comprehensively whenever applicable.
 Thus, we strongly feel that the bold part of the bullet needs to say “Comprehensive offers of all potentially applicable efficiency and electrification measures”.
 The subsequent phrase could be revised as follows: “…clearly articulating to building owners and/or tenants the full range of efficiency and electrification measures which the utility offers and incentives…” (strikethrough offered here) Because this second phrase makes clear that the obligation to comprehensively offer both efficiency and electrification measures is conditioned on whether the utilities offer incentives for both, this should not be an issue for the gas-only utilities.
 We are fine with the other edit in this paragraph.

-Energy Education – When installing or providing efficiency and/or electrification measures for installation in tenant apartments, customer-facing materials with information about the measures provided – as well as more general information to help tenants better understand how to read their bills, the measures and actions that most contribute to their energy bills, and further actions tenants can take to reduce their bills – are also provided.

 We can accept the deletion of the energy education paragraph (though we think it is probably good practice).